adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The remaining Monkeys lifted the Lion up and flew away with him to the Witch’s castle, where he was placed in a small yard with a high iron fence around it.

 But Dorothy they did not harm at all.
 The leader of the Winged Monkeys saw the mark of the Good Witch’s kiss upon her forehead and stopped.
-He ordered the oth- ers not to touch her.
+He ordered the others not to touch her.

 " We dare not harm this little girl," he said to them.
 "All we can do is to carry her to the castle of the Wicked Witch and leave her there."